tima-loenko/myphotoapp/README.md

-# myphotoapp
+# MyPhotoApp
-html/css/js application for photo uploading
+My html/css/js application for photo uploading and storing.

+Coded by Tima Loenko